Marie Prevost: Personal life

-Prevost was married twice with both marriages ending in divorce.
-Her first marriage was to socialite Henry Charles "Sonny" Gerke in June 1918.
-The marriage was not known to the public until Gerke filed for divorce in August 1923 citing desertion.
+Prevost was married twice, with both marriages ending in divorce.
+She first wed socialite Henry Charles "Sonny" Gerke, in June 1918.
+The marriage was not known to the public until Gerke filed for divorce in August 1923, citing desertion.
 Gerke claimed that the marriage was kept a secret because Prevost feared it would damage her budding acting career.
 News of the marriage was revealed shortly after Jack L. Warner devised a publicity stunt in which he claimed that Prevost and her The Beautiful and Damned co-star Kenneth Harlan would marry on the film's set in real life.
 To avoid negative publicity, Prevost did not fight the divorce.
 In an interview with the Los Angeles Times, Prevost admitted that she and Gerke married on a whim and had separated shortly after marrying.
 She also stated that she and Gerke had remained friendly and dated on occasion.
 Gerke's divorce petition was granted in October 1923.

 In October 1924, Prevost married actor Kenneth Harlan.
 The two starred in several films together, including The Beautiful and the Damned and Bobbed Hair.
 Prevost and Harlan separated in May 1927, and Prevost filed for divorce.
 Later that year, she was granted an interlocutory divorce.
 However, the couple reconciled in June 1928.
 The reconciliation proved to be brief and their divorce was finalized in January 1929.

 Death

-On January 21, 1937, Prevost died of acute alcoholism at the age of 40.
+Prevost died on January 21, 1937, at the age of 40, evidently from the combination of acute alcoholism and malnutrition stemming from anorexia nervosa.
 Her body was not discovered until January 23 after neighbors complained about her dog's incessant barking.
 A houseboy found her body after entering her room.
 Police found several empty liquor bottles in the room along with a promissory note to Joan Crawford for $110.

 Her funeral (which was paid for by Joan Crawford) at the Hollywood Memorial Cemetery was attended by Crawford, Clark Gable, Wallace Beery, Douglas Fairbanks Jr., Mack Sennett, and Barbara Stanwyck.
 Prevost's sister had her remains cremated and combined them with those of their mother, who had died in 1926.

 In February 1937, it was discovered that Prevost's estate was valued at $300.
 Prevost's fate as well as that of others prompted the Hollywood community to create the Motion Picture & Television Country House and Hospital to provide medical care for employees of the television and motion picture industry.

-For her contribution to the motion picture industry, Marie Prevost has a star on the Hollywood Walk of Fame at 6201 Hollywood Boulevard.
+On February 8, 1960, Prevost was honored for her contribution to the motion picture industry with a star on the Hollywood Walk of Fame at 6211 Hollywood Boulevard.